RanaTuhin/hostaway-php-sdk/README.md

 # 🏨 Hostaway Client SDK for PHP

-A modern PHP SDK for the [Hostaway API](https://api.hostaway.com/documentation), designed to simplify integration with Hostaway’s property management system — including reservations, listings, messages, guests, and more.
+A modern PHP SDK for the [Hostaway API](https://api.hostaway.com/), designed to simplify integration with Hostaway’s property management system — including reservations, listings, messages, guests, and more.

 ---

 ## 🚀 Features

-- Clean and fluent API for Hostaway endpoints
+- Clean, fluent API for all Hostaway endpoints
 - Built-in authentication with API Key
-- Support for GET, POST, PUT, DELETE requests
+- Full Laravel support (auto-discovery, facade, and config)
-- Laravel compatible (can be used as a package)
+- Easy-to-extend structure (`src/Resources/`)
-- Easy to extend for new Hostaway API endpoints
+- Pest-powered testing
-- Fully tested with PHPUnit
+- PSR-4 compliant and publishable config

 ---